Are you paying too much for IT support?

-You’ve probably heard the old adage “you get what you pay for”, meaning if you choose a cheap product over a more expensive one you can probably expect to run into problems, but is the same true when it comes to IT support?
+You’ve probably heard the old adage “you get what you pay for”, meaning if you choose a cheap product, you can probably expect problems.
+But is this true when it comes to IT support?

-As one of the most commonly advertised benefits of outsourced IT support is its cost-effectiveness, this can lead to some companies that they need to find the lowest priced provider.
-But if you’re selecting your IT support provider based solely on cost, e.g. who can give me the cheapest quote, then you could be in for a nasty surprise.
-Just a bigger to more well-know provider doesn’t guarantee you a higher quality of service, a cheap quote doesn’t guarantee that the service is going to be cheap in the long run!
+With one of the most well-known benefits of outsourced IT support being its’ cost-effectiveness, many companies rush to find the lowest price they can.
+But if you’re selecting your IT support provider solely on cost, then you could be in for a nasty surprise.
+Just as a bigger provider doesn’t guarantee better service, a cheap quote doesn’t guarantee cheap service in the long run!

-IT support prices can vary widely from provider to provider, but you should be wary of any quotes which significantly undercut the others.
-If the price seems too good to be true then it probably is, and you should be on the lookout for any hidden costs.
-Your proposal says you’re getting a fully managed IT service for X amount of £’s per month, but what’s really included?
-For example you have access to the Service Desk but is that 24x7x365 or 9-5 Monday to Friday?
-Or “Security” is included but what exactly does this entail – is it a firewall, anti-virus, network scans?
+IT support prices vary widely from provider to provider, but be wary of any quotes which significantly undercut others.
+If the price seems too good to be true it probably is.
+So always be on the lookout for hidden costs.
+Maybe your proposal says you’re getting a ‘fully-managed IT service’ for only X amount per month, but what’s really included?
+For example, you have access to the Service Desk but is that 24x7x365 or 9-5 Monday to Friday?
+Or ‘security’ is included but what exactly does this entail – is it a firewall, anti-virus, network scans?
 Those elements alone do not mean you are secure.

 Providers will typically price IT support in two broad ways; pay-as-you-go (or ad-hoc) or fully managed services for a fixed monthly fee.